 Federal law and guidance on this subject should be reviewed together with this section.

-Author: Jonathan K. Thorne, Strindberg & Scholnick, LLC
+Author: Jonathan K. Thorne, Strindberg and Scholnick, LLC

 - Idaho's antidiscrimination employment laws prohibit retaliation against an employee engaged in opposing discriminatory conduct or participating in proceedings regarding the unlawful discrimination.
 See Retaliation Under the Idaho Human Rights Act;